AlphaBravoCompany/ab-training-labs/container-bootcamp/section-2-labs/README.md

 Now, let's stop this container.

+`docker stop nginx-sample`

+To start the container.

+`docker start nginx-sample`

+Now, let's stop and delete this container.

 `docker rm -f nginx-sample`

 The web page is no longer available and running `docker ps -a` shows no running nginx containers.